1ncontinentia/Incon-Airpower/README.md

 Script package for Arma 3 mission makers that allows players to call in air support for target tracking and air strikes.
 Unlike other CAS scripts, Incon Airpower simulates high-altitude strikes where the aircraft is neither visible nor audible from the ground.
 The aicraft itself is not spawned, only simulated.
-Ideal for single player and low-player-count COOP (lots of players using tracking may cause considerable server lag).
+Ideal for single player and COOP (lots of players using tracking may cause considerable server lag but you can turn this off).
+SP, MP and dedi compatible (MP and dedi are experimental, let me know if there are issues).

 ###### Requires CBA